bccomputerscience/COMPB11/homework/Homework6-A.md

 From within each case statement, there will be a void function that gets the input from the user and stores the input into the referenced variables, and a second function that takes the input as parameters, does the task and will return the result.
-Use #defined constants for the switch statment's cases.

 ### Expected Output